rikkebrandt/rpkg-min/README.md

 # The Amazing rpkgMin

 This package is the bear
+And has not been touched by agent MUM
 ---

 [Jumping Rivers](https://jumpingrivers.com) are RStudio Certified partners.
 We are currently developing